dentarg/auth0-blog/_posts/2018-01-09-authenticate-firebase-and-angular-with-auth0-part-1.markdown

 ## <span id="core-logic"></span>Core Logic

-The last thing we'll do in this section of our tutorial is implement the remaining components and services that belong to our `CoreModule`.
+The last thing we'll do in this section of our tutorial is build out the remaining components and services that belong to our `CoreModule`.
 We've already taken care of the `LoadingComponent` and `ErrorComponent`, so let's move on to the header.

 ### Header Component